ferpasri/TbUIS-UIS/README.md

 ## Building an application

-To build a UIS-web application using Maven to WAR file that can be deployed on a web server with a servlet container (eg Tomcat), you can use the following Maven command in the root folder UIS-web project with POM file:
+To build a UIS application using Maven to WAR file that can be deployed on a web server with a servlet container (eg Tomcat), you can use the following Maven command in the root folder UIS project with POM file:

 ```
 mvn clean install -DskipTests